TakingItCasual/easymc/docs/getting_started.rst

 ---------------

 Please note that AWS refers to the servers they provide as "instances".
-AWS EC2 On-Demand instances (the cloud servers) can be started and stopped at will, and you will only be charged for the time they're running (see Costs_).
+AWS EC2 On-Demand instances (the cloud servers) can be started and stopped at will, and you will only be billed for the time they're running (see Costs_).

 Server IP Persistence
 ~~~~~~~~~~~~~~~~~~~~~